Love Island USA: Who is Alana Morrison? Instagram, job, age and more!

-Love Island USA launches on Tuesday, July 9th with 11 stunning contestants set to enter the villa in Fiji.
+Love Island USA launched on Tuesday, July 9th with 11 stunning contestants entering the swanky villa in Fiji.

 Alana Morrison joins the likes of Kyra Green and Mallory Santic as the four-week competition to find a compatible lover gets underway.